In this article...

 Filing a Divorce Action

-Custody or parenting time for a child can be determined for any legal action that affects the family.
+Custody or parenting time for a child can be determined by any legal action that affects the family.
 Wis Stat 767.41(1)(a).
 Most commonly, this happens during divorce or legal separation cases, where parents need to determine how custody and parenting time will be split.
-In order to file for divorce, an individual with children would need to file a “Petition With Minor Children” For Divorce, or Legal Separation.
+To file for divorce, an individual with children would need to file a “Petition With Minor Children” For Divorce, or Legal Separation.
 The form name is FA-4108.
 For a list of all Wisconsin Family Court forms, click the link Wisconsin Family Court Forms.

 Wisconsin Child Custody Mediation